BIO:

-KIMBERLY KING PARSONS is the author of the national-bestselling novel We Were the Universe, number two on TIME Magazine’s Best Books of 2024 and a Dakota Johnson Book Club pick the New York Times calls “a profound, gutsy tale of grief’s dismantling power.”
-Parsons’s debut collection, Black Light, was longlisted for the National Book Award and the Story Prize.
+National Book Award-nominee KIMBERLY KING PARSONS is the bestselling author of We Were the Universe, a debut novel ranked number two on Time Magazine’s Best Books of 2024 and a Dakota Johnson Book Club pick the New York Times calls “a profound, gutsy tale of grief’s dismantling power.”
+We Were the Universe was longlisted for the Joyce Carol Oates Prize, was a New York Times Editors’ Choice, and was a best book of 2024 in Elle, Time, Oprah Daily, Nylon, Marie Claire, Marie Claire UK, and others.
+Parsons’s debut collection, Black Light, was a finalist for the Edmund White Award for Debut Fiction, the Story Prize, and the Texas Institute of Letters First Fiction Award.
 A recipient of fellowships from Yaddo and Columbia University, Parsons won the 2020 National Magazine Award for “Foxes,” a story published in The Paris Review.
-She lives with her partner and children in Portland, Oregon, and teaches fiction in the MFA Writing Program at Pacific University.
+An Oregon Book Award-winner, Parsons lives with her partner and children in Portland and teaches fiction in the MFA Writing Program at Pacific University.
+She is the co-creator of The Fountain with the writer Chelsea Bieker.

 MORE KKP: